aerni/statamic-snipcart/README.md

 ## Features

-* Easy installation and setup of your Snipcart shop
+* Easy setup of your Snipcart shop
+* Product blueprint containing all possible Snipcart product attributes
 * Antlers Tag to automatically create Snipcart product buttons
-* Optimized Blueprint containing all the fields accepted by Snipcart
-* Complete support of Custom Fields to create product variants, text fields etc.
+* Complete support of custom fields to create product variants with dropdowns, checkboxes, and more
+* Multi-Site support with configurable currency, length, and weight units per site

 ## Requirements